CorinaNC/CorinaNC/README.md

-CS @ UMN-TC
-conkl095@umn.edu for business inquiries.
+CS @ UMN-TC; conkl095@umn.edu for business inquiries.

 <!---
 CorinaNC/CorinaNC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.